famliy-screen-time/familyscreentime.ca/_posts/2020-04-07-what-makes-good-quality-screen-time.md

 ## Child-Directedness

-the key word here is active screen time
+An important factor in making the most of your child's screen time is the element of child-directedness.
+This means that the more media encourages your child to take the lead and make creative and challenging decisions, the better it will be for your child's cognitive development.

+The article suggests that an open-ended, responsive, choose your own adventure-style form of screen time is more likely to have educational benefits than one that doesn't require much control on the child's end.
+Basically, the play should be child-led, rather than app-led - in line with the classic saying that "any toy that your child is playing with should be 10% toy, and 90% child.

+## Active vs. Passive Screen Time

+One of the main elements of good quality screen time, as emphasized by the article, is the favoring of "active screen time" over "passive screen time".
+To illustrate, active screen time would include media where your child is actively engaging, whether they are moving along physically with the app, or completing cognitively challenging tests.
+Passive screen time, however, would include watching any regular TV show, where your child sits back and absorbs information.
+When it comes to "good quality" screen time, active is the way to go.

 [According to an Australian study ](https://www.ledevoir.com/documents/pdf/screen_time.pdf)on active and passive screen uses, there are actually two types of active screen use: physical and cognitive.
-Kids can actually get similar benefits to physical exercise when they play with active video game systems like the Nintendo Switch, XBox Kinect or Pokemon Go.
+As mentioned before, children can get physical benefits when they move around in response to media, such as following a video game's dance routine.
+Children can also get cognitive benefits when they answer skill-testing questions on an online quiz, or use problem-solving skills to advance in a game.

-ecommends multi-sensory experiences: “There should be multiple inputs of stimulation — they’re looking, they’re listening and then they’re swiping.
+This article also recommends multi-sensory experiences: “There should be multiple inputs of stimulation — they’re looking, they’re listening and then they’re swiping.
 Or they’re taking a picture of something that’s real and they’re doing something with it.”

-## Active vs. Passive Screen Time

-An open-ended, responsive, choose your own adventure-style app is more likely to have educational benefits than one that is linear, experts agree.
-The play should be child-led, rather than app-led.

-Dr. Lytle cites the classic saying that any toy that your child is playing with should be 10 percent toy, 90 percent child.
-“As with toys, that’s something we would suggest in an app.
-Things that are more open-ended allow a child to really create and be creative and interact with the app.”
+The more ways in which your child can interact with the media, the more beneficial it will be to different aspects of their development.

 ## Social Elements